Binder, Khentii

-Binder (Биндэр) is a sum (district) of Khentii Province in eastern Mongolia.
+Binder (Биндэр "Whetstone") is a sum (district) of Khentii Province in eastern Mongolia.
+It is named after Binder Mountain, a prominent local peak that holds deep spiritual and cultural significance, featuring ancient sacred cairns (Binder Ovoo) tied to the region's nomadic heritage.
 In 2010, its population was 3,455.

 Administrative divisions

 The district is divided into five bags, which are: